S-A-S-26/Vim-Commands/README.md

     by :mksession to restore a terminal buffer (by restarting the {cmd}).
     The terminal environment is initialized as in jobstart-env.
 7. To show hidden files in neo tree press H.
+8. install `sudo apt install ripgrep` in order for live grep to work.